Decorative image for blog on security and compliance

 Long Term Support for PHP PHP Migration Services

-Top PHP Security Tactics
+Top PHP Security Best Practices in 2024

-Looking at security more tactically, we asked teams to share how they prioritize their improvement measures for security in the development and maintenance of PHP applications.
+Looking at security more tactically, we asked teams to share how they prioritize their improvement measures for PHP security in the development and maintenance of their applications.
 As with previous questions, we asked participants to rank each entry on a scale of one to five, with one indicating that the tactic is not important and five indicating the tactic is very important.
 We compiled the data in the below chart using a weighted average.

 Chart showing which PHP security measures are most important in the development and maintenance of PHP applications.